drduh/YubiKey-Guide/README.md

 Generate a passphrase, which will be used to issue the Certify key and Subkeys.

 The passphrase is recommended to consist of only upper case letters and numbers for improved readability.
-A strong diceware passphrase can also provide equivalent protection.
+[Diceware](https://secure.research.vt.edu/diceware) is another method for creating strong and memorable passphrases.

-The following command will generate a strong 30-character passphrase while avoiding ambiguous characters:
+The following command will generate a strong passphrase while avoiding ambiguous characters:

 ```console
 PASS=$(LC_ALL=C tr -dc 'A-Z1-9' < /dev/urandom | \